-Rural Events Site defined in new local clause; relating only to land zoned RU2; mechanism for temporary approval (preferred option)
+Rural Events Site defined in new local clause; relating to land zoned RU2; mechanism for temporary approval (preferred option)

 This is the preferred option.
-In addition to limiting event sites to land zoned RU2 and relying on a specific land use definition, the option of temporary approvals allows for ongoing assessment of sites to ensure that operations do not result in local amenity impacts.
+In addition to relying on a specific land use definition, the option of temporary approvals allows for ongoing assessment of sites to ensure that operations do not result in local amenity impacts.